RealityBending/IllusionGameReliability/README.md

 #### Illusion Task

 Similarly to the previous study, the manipulated experimental variables are the *illusion strength* (i.e., the extent to which the surrounding context of targets of each stimulus reinforces the illusion), and the *objective difference* (i.e., the degree of actual difference in physical attributes between the targets of a stimulus).
-3 illusions were included - namely, Ebbinghaus, Müller-Lyer, and Vertical-Horizontal, that was previously found to most strongly correlate with the extracted Factor *i*.
+3 illusions were included - namely, Ebbinghaus, Müller-Lyer, and Vertical-Horizontal, that was previously found to most strongly contribute to the general Factor *i*.

 The task starts with 6 training trials per illusion type, followed by a first series of blocks of 64 illusion trials for each illusion type, in which the trial order was randomized.
 After this first series of illusion blocks has been presented, a second series is presented (with different items) a second time.
 In total, each participant completes 384 illusion trials (2 x 64 x 3).